QSMxT/QSMxT/README.md

 ```

 ## QSMxT Usage
-1. Convert DICOM data to BIDS:
+1. Convert DICOM or NIfTI data to BIDS:
     ```bash
+    # DICOM TO BIDS (recommended)
     python3 /opt/QSMxT/run_0_dicomSort.py REPLACE_WITH_YOUR_DICOM_INPUT_DATA_DIRECTORY 00_dicom
     python3 /opt/QSMxT/run_1_dicomConvert.py 00_dicom 01_bids

+    # NIFTI TO BIDS (if DICOMs are not available)
+    python3 /opt/QSMxT/run_1_niftiConvert.py REPLACE_WITH_YOUR_NIFTI_INPUT_DATA_DIRECTORY 01_bids
     ```
-Carefully read the output of the `run_1_dicomConvert.py` script to ensure data were correctly recognized and converted.
-You can also pass command line arguments to identify the runs, e.g. `python3 /opt/QSMxT/run_1_dicomConvert.py 00_dicom 01_bids --t2starw_series_patterns *gre* --t1w_series_patterns *mp2rage*`.
-If the data were acquired on a GE scanner the complex data needs to be corrected by applying an FFT shift, this can be done with `python /opt/QSMxT/run_1_fixGEphaseFFTshift.py 01_bids/sub*/ses*/anat/*.nii*` .
+    - If converting from DICOMs, carefully read the output of the `run_1_dicomConvert.py` script to ensure data were correctly recognized and converted.
+You can also pass command line arguments to identify the acquisition protocol names, e.g. `python3 /opt/QSMxT/run_1_dicomConvert.py 00_dicom 01_bids --t2starw_series_patterns *gre* --t1w_series_patterns *mp2rage*`.

+    - If converting from NIfTI, carefully read the output of the `run_1_niftiConvert.py` script to ensure data were correctly recognized and converted.
+The script will try to identify any important details from the filenames and from adjacent JSON header files, if available.
+It retrieves this information using customisable patterns and regular expressions which can be overridden using command-line arguments (see the output using the `--help` flag).
+If any information is missing, you will be prompted to fill out a CSV spreadsheet with the missing information before running the conversion script again using the same command.
+You can open the CSV file in a spreadsheet reader such as Microsoft Excel or LibreOffice Calc.

+    - If the data were acquired on a GE scanner, the complex data needs to be corrected by applying an FFT shift, this can be done with `python /opt/QSMxT/run_1_fixGEphaseFFTshift.py 01_bids/sub*/ses*/anat/*.nii*`.

 2. Run QSM pipeline:
     ```bash